 Hey, I’m not here to dispute that McDonalds chicken nuggets are DELISH.
 I also am 100% team honey when it comes to how to dip ‘em (though I know there are a lot of opinions on this between sweet and sour, plum, ketchup or mayo).
 But when it comes to homemade chicken nuggets that are perfect for baby led weaning, and toddlers because they’re low in salt and high in iron, these babies take the cake.
 Or chicken.
 You get the picture.

-So I start by stretching out two chicken breasts to yield a TON of chicken nuggets by pureeing them with sweet potato, cooked onion and garlic, a little cauliflower, white beans and spices.
-Since it’s recommended that babies under one limit added salt, I know I have to flavour bland old chicken breast up other ways.
+So I start by pureeing ground chicken with sweet potato, cooked onion and garlic, a little cauliflower, white beans and spices.
+Since it’s recommended that babies under one limit added salt, I know I have to flavour bland old ground chicken up other ways.
 I find that adding the sweetness of a sweet potato, plus some mild spices, and even the mild nuttiness of the almond flour crust really makes for flavourful chicken nugget without the salt.

 Chicken is a rich source of iron, but considering most of my son’s food ends up on the floor, I like to be budget conscious and stretch his meat allowance with other cheaper sources of iron.
 So these chicken nuggets also contain sweet potato, white beans, eggs and fortified baby cereal for iron, plus almond flour for a healthy dose of good fats.